Related Content

 Share

-During the this time, the ICE trains travelling between Kassel and Fulda will be diverted on to the older classic line, which the high-speed route avoids.
+During the this time, the ICE trains travelling between Kassel and Gotlingen will be diverted on to the older classic line, which the high-speed route avoids.

 This includes the (Kiel) - Hamburg or Bremen - Hannover - Kassel - Wurzburg - Nurnberg - (Augsburg) - Munchen trains.

-As a result trains from Munchen will arrive at Kassel, Gottingen, Hannover, Bremen, Hamburg and destinations north of Hamburg around an hour later than the usual timetable.
+As a result trains from Munchen will arrive at Kassel, Gottingen, Hannover, Bremen, Hamburg and destinations north of Hamburg around 40 mins later than the usual timetable.

-In the opposite direction heading south, trains from Bremen, Hamburg and Hannover, will arrive into Fulda, Wurzburg, Nurnberg and Munchen, an hour later than the usual time.
+In the opposite direction heading south, trains from Bremen, Hamburg and Hannover, will arrive into Fulda, Wurzburg, Nurnberg and Munchen, around 40 mins later than the usual time.

-However, in order to minimize disruption to arrival and departures at the extremities of the ICE routes, particularly in Switzerland, the long-standing routes of many ICE services are to be drastically altered from until December 9th.
+However, in order to minimize disruption to arrival and departures at the extremities of the ICE routes, particularly in Switzerland, the long-standing routes of many ICE services are to be drastically altered until February 29th.

 A summary of the key changes during this time are: